 Teaching Urban EdVenture: A Fifth-Grade Service-Learning Course

-This Educator Mini-Course provides a background for teaching the Urban EdVenture course or for incorporating philanthropy, leadership, and teambuilding into your classes.
-Gain knowledge, skills, and approaches to provide students with a basic understanding of philanthropy, nonprofit organizations, and the needs of their community.
+This Mini-Course provides a background for teaching the Urban EdVenture course or for anyone introducing the concepts of philanthropy, leadership, and teambuilding to youth.
+Gain knowledge, skills, and approaches to provide youth with a basic understanding of philanthropy, nonprofit organizations, and the needs of their community.

 Urban EdVenture is a yearlong service-learning course created at the Westminster Schools in Atlanta for 5th grade students.
 Its curriculum is available for free on Learning to Give.
 The course lessons are divided into three categories: philanthropy, leadership, and teamwork.
 Lessons use experiential teaching methods and a variety of activities designed to foster effective teamwork, explore how organizations address needs in the community, and identify issues or causes that matter to them.
 Students discuss and reflect on their perceptions of their experiences and final project.
 Urban EdVenture strives to help students answer the questions: How can I make a difference in my community?
 What does it mean to be a member of an effective team?
 How do I respond with empathy to other people?